-Anemone Blanda or Balkan Anemone are a species that are native to the south east of Europe and also the middle east.
+Known as the Balkan Anemone or Annemone Blanda, this species is native to the south eastern part of Europe and to the Middle East as well.
 Blanda translates to “mild or charming.”
-The plant grows 10 to 15 cm in height and produces daisy like flowers.
+The plant grows 10 to 15 cm in height and produces daisy-like flowers.
 They flower in early spring and are usually a shade of indigo but they also grow in shades of pink or white.
 The leaves of Anemone Blanda are equally spaced and repeated in a pattern.
 The leaves do not contain any hairy structures on them.

 2. Wood Anemone or Anemone Nemorosa

-This type of Anemone flowers in early spring and they are native to Europe.
-The plant grows from 5 to 15 cm in height and produces flowers that are 2 centimeter in diameter.
-The flower often had 6 to 7 petals and in rare cases it might have 8 to 10 petals.
+This type of Anemone flowers in early spring and is native to Europe.
+The plant grows from 5 to 15 cm in height and produces flowers that are 2 centimeters in diameter.
+The flower often has 6 to 7 petals and in rare cases it might have 8 to 10 petals.
 The flowers bloom from March to May and are often white in color but they are also available in pink, lilac and blue.

 3. Anemone Coronaria

-Anemone Coronaria or the Spanish Marigold.
+Anemone Coronaaria or Spanish Marigold.
 Those flowers are native to the Mediterranean.
-Those type of Anemone bloom around April to June.
-This plant generally grows from 20 to 40 cm tall, however it can also grow as tall as 60cm in rare cases.
+Anemones of this type bloom between April and June.
+This plant generally grows from 20 to 40 cm tall, however it can also grow as tall as 60 cm in rare cases.
 The flowers resemble poppies and have 5 to 8 petals with a black center.
 They are usually red in colour but can also be white or blue.